Fast food chain in 13 states.

 White Castle burgers have five holes because they help the patties cook faster and more evenly while eliminating the need to turn them over.

-Restaurants are all company-owned and franchises are not offered.
+White Castle restaurants are all company-owned and franchises are not offered.

 White Castle was founded in 1921 in Wichita, KS by Billy Ingram and partner Walter Anderson.
 The name was chosen carefully with “White” signifying purity, and “Castle” signifying strength, stability and permanence.
 The pair started with $700 to open the first White Castle and a $3.75 profit was made at the end of the first day of business.